Pueblo Rancher Richard Sears Sentenced To Prison, Repayment Of Nearly $5 Million

-DENVER (CBS4 ) — A Pueblo-based rancher who defrauded more one hundred investors of nearly $5 million will be required to pay back those losses in addition to spending almost two and a half years behind bars.
+DENVER (CBS4 ) – A Pueblo-based rancher who defrauded more than 100 investors of nearly $5 million will be required to pay back those losses in addition to spending almost two and a half years behind bars.

 Sears, 73, began collecting funds in 2008, according to court documents, with the goal of developing a new breed of cattle called Rocky Mountain Romangus.
 Proclaimed the result of cross-breeding Angus heifers and Romangnola bulls, the breed was determined by investigators to have never come into existence under Sears’s management.